Codecademy/docs/content/general/concepts/software-testing/software-testing.md

 **Software testing** is the process of verifying and evaluating the functionality of a software application or product.
 It reduces and eliminates bugs, and mitigates the long-term costs for a company in terms of any fixes and updates that would be needed.

-It is most common to initiate during the [design phase](https://www.codecademy.com/resources/docs/general/software-development-life-cyclee) and can even occur after the product is deployed into production.
-Different [testing methodologies](https://www.codecademy.com/resources/docs/general/software-development-life-cycle) are available to suit different project objectives.
+It is most common to initiate software testing during the design phase but it can even take place after the deployment phase of the [software development life cycle](https://www.codecademy.com/resources/docs/general/software-development-life-cycle).

 ## Testing Types